- American Physical Society Sites

 - Become a Member

 The APS Innovation Fund provides funding to advance collaborative projects that support the APS mission "to advance and diffuse the knowledge of physics for the benefit of humanity, promote physics, and serve the broader physics community."

-APS typically awards up to 5 grants each year with a maximum award of $100,000/year for up to two years (dependent on satisfactory progress) for projects that advance an interest of the physics community and align with the APS Strategic Plan.
+APS typically awards up to 5 grants each year with a maximum award of up to $200,000 over two years (dependent on satisfactory progress) for projects that advance an interest of the physics community and align with the APS Strategic Plan.

 The deadline has passed for Innovation Fund applications.

 Questions?
 Email Kathryne or Tessa at email@example.com

 Duration: Up to 2 years, with second-year funding dependent on satisfactory progress.
 After two years, funded projects should do one of the following:

 Indirect Costs: Overhead is allowed but limited to 5% of APS Innovation Fund grant expenses.
 The requested budget, including overhead, cannot exceed $100,000/year.